The Umpqua Post

-The Umpqua Post was a weekly newspaper serving Reedsport, Oregon, United States and the surrounding area in Douglas and Coos counties.
+The Umpqua Post was a weekly newspaper serving Reedsport, Oregon, United States and the surrounding area in Douglas and Coos counties from 1996 to 2020.
 It was published each Wednesday by The World newspaper in Coos Bay.
 The paper was distributed in Reedsport and nearby Gardiner, Scottsburg, Elkton, Winchester Bay and Coos Bay.
-Total circulation each week was 1,528 copies.

 History

+The Umpqua Post was first published on November 4, 1996, by founders Elizabeth Adamo and Nancie Hammond.
+When it launched, Reedsport had a population around 4,900 and already had another paper called The Courier.
+This made the town one of two Oregon cities to have two general-circulation weekly newspapers, with the other being John Day.